Abiesjqq/Abies_Notebook/docs/CourseNotes/Computer Organization/lecture notes/COchap05.md

 **Valid bit**: 1 if present, 0 if empty.
 Initialized as 0.

-Each access contains: tag, index, byte offset.
+Physics address contains: tag / index / (byte) offset.
 (Byte offset is determined by size of block.
 Index is the cache address, i.e. lower bits of memory block address.
 Tag is the higher bits of block address.
 Tag and index are concatenated to form block address.)

-Each line in cache contains: index, valid bit, tag, data.
+Cache line contains: (index,) valid bit / tag / data.

 ??? examples "E.g.1 cache access"